CMRI-ProCan/ProCanFDL/README.md

 # ProCanFDL

 ## Overview
 ProCanFDL is a federated deep learning (FDL) framework designed for cancer subtyping using mass spectrometry (MS)-based proteomic data.
-This repository contains the code used for training local, centralised, and federated models on the ProCan Compendium, as well as external validation datasets.
-The codebase also includes utilities for data preparation, model evaluation, and performance visualization.
+This repository contains the code used for training local, centralised, and federated models on the ProCan Compendium (n = 7,525 samples from 30 cohorts, representing 19,930 replicate DIA-MS runs) and external validation datasets (n = 887 samples from 10 cohorts).
+The framework achieved a 43% performance gain on the hold-out test set (n = 625) compared with local models and matched centralised model performance.
+The codebase also includes utilities for data preparation, model evaluation, and performance visualisation.

 ## Features

 - **Cancer Subtype Classification**: Classify 14 different cancer subtypes using proteomic data
-- **Federated Learning**: Train models across distributed datasets while preserving data privacy
+- **Federated Learning**: Train models across distributed datasets whilst preserving data privacy
 - **Pretrained Models**: Use our pretrained models for inference on your own data
-- **Easy Configuration**: Centralized configuration management for easy customization
+- **Easy Configuration**: Centralised configuration management for easy customisation
 - **Comprehensive Utilities**: Tools for data preparation, evaluation, and SHAP analysis

 ## Supported Cancer Types